-Portugal offers national and foreign investors investment in the form of financial incentives, repayable or non-refundable, tax benefits and co-financing.
+Portugal offers national and foreign investors investment through financial incentives, repayable or non-refundable, tax benefits and co-financing.
 Exceptional subsidies may also be granted, such as reimbursement of employers' costs with the training of employees.

 The incentives may include: